open-telemetry/opentelemetry.io/content/en/docs/languages/_index.md

 The current status of the major functional components for OpenTelemetry is as
 follows:

+{{% alert title="Warning" color="warning" %}}

+Even though an API/SDK status is stable, changes to underlying [semantic conventions] can interrupt your data flow.
+If the status of a semantic convention that your instrumentation depends on is `Experimental`, it may be subject to future breaking changes.

+[semantic conventions]: /docs/concepts/semantic-conventions/

+{{% /alert %}}

 {{% telemetry-support-table " " %}}

-{{% alert title="Note" color="warning" %}} Even though the API/SDK status is
-stable, changes to underlying [semantic conventions][sem-conv] can interrupt your data flow.
-If the status of a Semantic Convention that your instrumentation depends on is `Experimental`, it may be subject to future breaking changes.
-{{% /alert %}}

 [auto]: /docs/kubernetes/operator/automatic/
 [instrumentation]: /docs/concepts/instrumentation/
 [otel-op]: /docs/kubernetes/operator/
-[sem-conv]: /docs/concepts/semantic-conventions/